Rebeccauan/kind-lm-experiment/README.md

 - Robust, safe, auditable model behaviour
 ## Usage
 Run the training script with Python or on Google Colab GPU for accelerated experimentation.

+## Planned Extension: TinyBERT for Visually Impaired Child Language
+A follow-up experiment is planned using TinyBERT (4M–6M) — a highly compact model designed specifically for resource-constrained environments.
+Its extremely small size makes it cognitively plausible for modeling the early stages of language acquisition, where cognitive capacity is naturally limited.
+This model will be evaluated on speech data from visually impaired children, whose language development follows a distinct, perceptually constrained trajectory.
+The goal is to explore how small model capacity and restricted input modalities interact to shape linguistic generalization.